it-innovation/sam/doc/access.rst

 SAM normally models pure object-capability systems, but it can also be used to model identity-based access control systems.

-.. function:: accessControlOn
+.. function:: accessControlOn()

    This must be asserted to say that you are using the access control features.
    Otherwise, the default is to assume that all access is allowed.

-.. function:: accessAllowed(?Caller, ?Target, ?Method)
+.. function:: accessAllowed(Ref caller, Ref target, String method)

    Indicates that the access control system should allow `Caller` to invoke `Target.Method`.

-.. function:: accessAllowed(?Caller, ?Target)
+.. function:: accessAllowed(Ref caller, Ref target)

    Indicates that the access control system should allow `Caller` to invoke any method on `Target`.